Harness Kit

 WORKFLOWS

-• Roadmap — AI-generated quarterly roadmaps and competitor analysis tied to your board
+• Roadmap — AI-generated quarterly roadmaps and competitor analysis tied to your board; features convert directly into board tasks

 Standalone sections